 First, entry into national politics requires a large amount of money.
 Major corporations provide this money, and government officials are indebted to their donors.
 Second, the personnel in major cabinet positions come from, and return to, executive positions in these same corporate sectors, making for a rather limited ruling network.
 Third, although anyone is free to lobby for their cause, the largest corporate players and their industry societies maintain well-staffed lobbies.
 The reasons for inequitable attention to the needs of certain constituencies may be clarified by looking at where the money is.

 Although money may either stall or hasten the process, government action is a relatively formal process embedded in the U.S. constitution and affirmed by a history of legislation and precedent derived from adjudication.
-The real practice of official decision making (as opposed to what is taught in civics classes) centers around lobbying and campaign contributions by moneyed special interests that have been described.
+The real practice of official decision-- making (as opposed to what is taught in civics classes) centers around lobbying and campaign contributions by moneyed special interests that have been described.
 What becomes enacted are often policies for which some groups spend lavishly.
 By contrast, it is difficult for the U.S. government system to enact strong policies that have broad, long-term value for most citizens.
 Measures dealing with the environment, poverty reduction and third-world development, women’s rights, human rights, healthcare for all—matters that make a difference for most people—typically occur in watered-down compromises and then only after the efforts of strong citizen protest.
 The same is true for local community services.
 Local groups may expend great amounts of time and energy to organize a yearly lobbying visit.
-By contrast, corporate lobbyists work fulltime year round at their tasks.
+By contrast, corporate lobbyists work full-time year- round at their tasks.
 The focus here has been upon federal policy, but cities and towns face similar restrictions as their resources are siphoned through powerful corporate influences to compete in what has been termed a “growth machine.”

 In 2002 legislation introduced by Senators McCain and Feingold was enacted to address campaign finance reform.
 Major provisions were the prohibition of unlimited soft money contributions to national, state, and local political parties.
 However, in 2010, in the case Citizens United v.
 Federal Election Commission, the Supreme Court ruled in favor of Citizens United based on the First Amendment and its protection of free speech, allowing corporations and organizations to use their treasury funds for direct advocacy to endorse or oppose specific candidates.